broadinstitute/import-service/README.md

 ```
 $ python3 -m venv venv
 $ source venv/bin/activate
-(venv) $ python3 -m pip install -r requirements.txt
+(venv) $ poetry install
 ```

-You should periodically run the `pip install` line within your venv to keep it up-to-date with changes in dependencies.
+You should periodically run the `poetry install` line within your venv to keep it up-to-date with changes in dependencies.

 ### Normal usage